(Very Brief) History of the Diocese of Duluth

 Catholicism in Northeastern Minnesota can trace its ancestry back to Jesuit missionaries who accompanied French voyageurs on their visits in the 17th and 18th centuries but the Church’s more permanent presence is more recent.

 On October 3, 1889, Pope Leo XIII designated the northern half of the Vicariate as the Diocese of Duluth.
 The first Bishop, James McGolrick, worked to gain acceptance for the Catholic Church through his gentle ways and civil leadership.
 Nine bishops have served the diocese.
-The current bishop, Paul David Sirba, was ordained December 14, 2009.
+The current bishop, Daniel John Felton, was ordained on May 20, 2021.

 The Diocese of Duluth numbers over 56,000 Catholics and 92 parishes scattered throughout the ten counties of northeastern Minnesota.
 Through our parishes we strive to educate our children in the faith, support our seniors, and respond to the broad challenges facing the communities in which we live.
 We are to be the face of Christ for others.